-Integrated Math C Year Prerequisite: Successful completion of Math A and Math B Lab Fee: None, scientific calculator is required
+Integrated Math C 1 credit Year

+Prerequisite: Successful completion of Math A and Math B

 The last of a three-part college prep sequence.
 Students will deepen knowledge of math concepts studied in Integrated Math A and Integrated Math B. New topics will include functions, sequences an series, conic sections, graphing and logarithms.
 Recommendation - Students in this course should have a solid foundation in Integrated Math A and B.